Creating One to Many (1-to-N) Relationships

 Deleting Relationships

-Deleting a relationship deletes both the relationship menu button on parent catalog and relational lookup field on child catalog.
-No records are deleted from your database however, you will lose the "related data" information from all records on both catalogs.
+Deleting a relationship deletes both the relationship menu button on parent catalog as well as the relational lookup field on the child catalog.

-Assume that you have a Customer catalog having a 1 to Many relationship to Invoice catalog.
+Assume that you have a Customer catalog with a 1-to-N relationship to the Invoice catalog.

-Assume that also the Invoice catalog having a 1 to Many relationship to Order Items catalog.
+Also, assume that the Invoice catalog has a 1-to-N relationship to the Order Items catalog.

-In this configuration, each customer record would display related invoice records via a menu button.
-Each invoice record would also display related order items of that invoice via it's menu button.
-This bring the following question:
+In this configuration, each customer record will display related invoice records via a menu button and each invoice record will display related order items of that invoice via its menu button.

-While displaying a customer record, how can you access the list of all "order item" records which belong to any of the invoices of that parent customer?
+While displaying a customer record, how can you access the list of all "order item" records that belong to any of the invoices of that parent customer?

-SpeedBase has a solution to view "sub record of sub records".
-The steps given below use the catalog names given in the example above.
-You may apply the same steps for any set of three catalogs which have the same relationship type.
+SpeedBase provides a solution to view "child records of all child records".
+The steps below use the catalog names given in the example above.
+You can apply the same steps to any set of three catalogs which have the same relationship structure.

 1. Open any record from the top parent catalog, ie. Customer catalog, click "config" button, select "menu items",